-The Biddeford and Portland campus libraries are implementing a phased return to campus approach beginning in August 2020.
-It is anticipated that this will include a mix of on-campus and remote student support.
+The Biddeford and Portland campus libraries began implementing a phased return to campus approach in August 2020.
+This will include a mix of on-campus and remote student support.
 The resumption of in-person library services will occur as feasible in accordance with University guidance, CDC and state guidance, and information from local, state, and national organizations governing libraries, archives, and museum spaces.